Adding And Subtracting Fractions With Same Denominators

 Personalized Learning

-Personalized learning approaches are gaining popularity, where instruction is tailored to meet the individual needs of each student.
+Personalized learning approaches are gaining popularity, where instruction is built for meet the individual needs of each student.
 This may involve using adaptive software that adjusts the difficulty level based on the student's performance or providing one-on-one tutoring to students who are struggling.

 Focus on Conceptual Understanding